WATCH: Police raid SNP headquarters as former party chief executive arrested

 SEVEN police officers were filmed entering the SNP headquarters in Edinburgh this morning as the party's former chief executive Peter Murrell was arrested at the home he shares with his wife former First Minister Nicola Sturgeon.

+His arrest comes just nine days after the end of the SNP's contest which saw Humza Yousaf, regarded as the party's continuity candidate, succeed Ms Sturgeon as SNP leader and First Minister.

-Uniformed police constables in dark clothing were captured on video going into the building at Gordon Lamb Housa, Jackson's Entry, off the Royal Mile, near the Scottish Parliament.
+Uniformed police constables in dark clothing were captured on video going into the building at Gordon Lamb House, Jackson's Entry, off the Royal Mile, near the Scottish Parliament.

-Some of the officers were carrying small crates with others carrying what appeared like small tool boxes and paper clipboard.
+Some of the officers were carrying small crates with others carrying what appeared like small tool boxes, a torch and a clipboard.

-Two other police constables wearing high visibility vests were photographed inside the entrance of the building.
+Two other police constables wearing high visibility vests were photographed inside the entrance of the building while four police vans were photographed outside the SNP headquarters.
+Passers-by and onlookers standing onnearby balconies overlooking the scene were filmed watching the police activity.

 Officers also cordoned off an area outside Mr Murrell and Ms Sturgeon's house in Glasgow before Mr Murrell was taken into police custody for questioning.